 - Practitioners who have revalidated their credential previously will recertify around their current revalidation date

 - Practitioners who transition and have not revalidated their credential before will recertify around their current revalidation date.

 For individuals who gain certification through the new system rather than transition, your new credential expiry date will be three years from the date of certification.

-- Access to an eLogbook to record work practice and professional development activities for recertification;
+- Access to an eLogbook to record work practice and professional development activities for recertification

-Once you are part of the certification system, all of the products and services listed above are included (at no cost) as part of each successful recertification.
+Once you are part of the certification system, all of the products and services listed above are included (at no additional cost) as part of each successful recertification.